Crock Pot Chicken and Rice Soup

 The Most Nourishing Crock Pot Chicken and Rice Soup

 This Crock Pot Chicken and Rice Soup is wholesome and filling, but it won’t weigh you down.
 The ingredients key to this balance are:

 - Brown Rice.
-Higher in fiber, protein, and nutrients than white rice, brown rice adds whole grains and makes this chicken rice soup more satisfying.
+Higher in fiber, protein, and nutrients than white rice, brown rice adds whole grains, and makes recipes like this chicken rice soup (and this Spanish Chicken Stew) more satisfying.